-In most communities and for most students, the mail works well because it is so exclusively governed by consumer choice.
-Learning is voluntary: it is one among many things for sale.
-The mail's central qualities - variety of offerings, choice among them, and neutrality about their value - have succeeded in holding most teenagers on terms they and their teachers can live with.
-The will to learn is perceived, in a deceptively sensible formulation, simply as the responsibility of students and their families.
-Students who want to learn generally can do so, especially if they seek out or are sought and learn the difference between my own inhibitions and fears and the real warnings of danger.
-Perceptions of today's high schools, therefore, are plagued by romanticized remembrances of "the old days" and andety about the menacing stage of adolescence.
+Brookline, faced with many of the same shifts in standards and morality as Highland Park, has responded differently.
+Certainly it experiences similar societal reverberations within its walls, but it has also taken a more deliberate, initiating stance in relation to them.
+In the mid-to-late 1970s, the increased diversity of the student body caused factionalism, divisiveness, and eruptions of violence in the school.
+A counselor speaks and learn the difference between my own inhibitions and fears and the real warnings of danger.
+I'erceptions of today's high schools, therefore, are plagued by romanticized remembrances of "the old days" and andety about the menacing stage of adolescence.
 Both of these responses tend to distort society's view of high schools and support the general tendency to view them as other than good.